When the Well Runs Dry: Compassion Fatigue and the Work of Caregiving

 This online four-part series is geared toward clergy, ministry leaders, and mental health professionals.
 CEs will be available for licensed social workers, professional counselors, and marriage/family therapists.
 CEUs will be available for clergy and laity.

-Co-sponsored with Pittsburgh Pastoral Institute.
+Co-sponsored with Pittsburgh Pastoral Institute and the Center for Bioethics and Health Law at the University of Pittsburgh.
 Support provided by Desert Ministries Inc., and its founding director, the late Rev. Dr. Richard M. Cromie.

 Upon completion of this class, participants should be able to: